Skip to content

 Checking contrast is not just a regulatory requirement; it is good design.
 High-contrast text is easier to read for everyone, not just users with visual impairments.
 It matters even more in print, where you cannot adjust brightness or zoom in the way you can on a screen.
 To see how your contrast choices translate to physical output, print our Text Clarity test page and evaluate readability at multiple font sizes.

-Visual scale showing contrast ratios from 1:1 to 21:1 with markers at the AA threshold of 4.5:1 and the AAA threshold of 7:1, colour-coded from fail red through pass green.WCAG Contrast Ratio ScaleMinimum ratios for accessible text — WCAG 2.1 Level AA and AAAFailLarge AAAAAAA3:1Large text AA minimum4.5:1Normal text AA minimum7:1AAA (enhanced) minimum1:121:1Examples: grey text on white backgroundAa Text1.6:1FailAa Text4.5:1AAAa Text7.0:1AAAAa Text21:1Max
+Visual scale showing contrast ratios from 1:1 to 21:1 with markers at the AA threshold of 4.5:1 and the AAA threshold of 7:1, colour-coded from fail red through pass green.WCAG Contrast Ratio ScaleMinimum ratios for accessible text — WCAG 2.1 AA and AAAFailLarge AAAAAAA3:1Large text AA minimum4.5:1Normal text AA minimum7:1AAA (enhanced) minimum1:121:1Examples: grey text on white backgroundAa Text1.6:1FailAa Text4.5:1AAAa Text7.0:1AAAAa Text21:1Max

 WCAG 2.1 AA requires 4.5:1 for normal text and 3:1 for large text.
 AAA raises the bar to 7:1.